-I currently work at Reparando as a Senior Software Developer.
-I am part of a small development team that develops a unified in-house software solution for internal processes that spurs business automation, prevents data consistency problems and optimizes communication.
+I worked at Reparando as a Senior Software Developer.
+I’ve been part of a small development team that developed a unified in-house software solution for internal processes that enables business automation, prevents data consistency problems and optimizes in-house communication.

 Tech stack: Python, Django, Go, PostgreSQL, Leaflet

 The Prototype Fund (by Open Knowledge Foundation Germany and the German Ministry for Research and Education) funded my research and development in the area of Vector Tiles based on OpenStreetMap Data (Codename “Grandine”).
 This allowed me to develop a new approach for streamed processing of geodata.
 The software is subject of continued development.
 If you want to learn more and apply any of this in your own workflow, contact me.

 Tech stack: Go, Protocol Buffers, OpenStreetMap, Mapbox GL

 At LOVOO I have worked as a Go Developer.
 I have been responsible for decomposing existing monolithic software into microservices.
 Furthermore I introduced new transport technology based on Websockets and Protocol Buffers that work at scale.

 Tech stack: Go, PostgreSQL, NATS, Prometheus, Ansible, MongoDB, Redis, Cassandra